layaasiv/motif-mark/README.md

 ## Notes
 This algorithm takes a maximum of 5 different motifs because this is the maximum number of different colors that have been specified in the script.
 If the ```-m``` input contains more than 5 motifs, additional RGB codes must be added to the ```colors``` list in the script.

+Lines represent introns, and black rectangles represent exons.
+Rectangles of other colors represent different motifs (specified in the legend of the image).

 ## Packages used
 * argparse
 * re